 First of all let me point your attention on main types of brand protection cases.

 2. Fakes.
-One knows what fakes are: produced locally or abroad with no royalty or QC they will be sold under the name of the global brand.
-In rare cases services are also a matter of this type of theft.
+One knows what fakes are: produced locally or abroad with no royalty or QC fakes will be sold under the name of the global brand.
 In the beginning of 2000 in Russia we had real estate Timeshere, with so-called “representative office of Resort Condominiums International”.
 Should I mention that the company that operated in Russia wasn’t affiliated with RCI and yet hundreds of civil cases applied by victims of this fraud are still in Court?
-No doubt if RCI enter Russian market it won’t be able to sell as much timeshere services as it could sell in mid-90th before above mentioned thefts made their money.
+No doubt – RCI had no chance to enter Russian market because of reputational losses.
 Brands of services are also a matter of protection.
-Moreover, keeping in mind that service comparatively with product has higher value of extra charge for reputation and name, protection of services brand is even more important for the brand owner.

 Just a short note: Sometimes small companies pretend to be commonly known market leaders and as soon as they register their trademarks they start arguing with harmless companies-namesakes insisting that their brand was stolen.

 Franchise is also a very vulnerable practice in Russia.
-Global brands rare meet difficulties, but local providers are worried by theft of the trademark and technology.
-The problem is yet poorly developed legislation for protection of franchisor and his rights.
+Global brands rare meet difficulties, but local providers are worried by theft of trademarks and technologies.
+The problem is in yet poorly developed legislation for protection of franchisor and his rights.

 Anyway even if your logo and trademark was duly registered you should keep the volume of fakes under control and take appropriate steps to secure your interest and brand.
-Officials won’t care about selling of fake at the market or registering of similar trademarks and unless you plan developing of your own department of brand protection, outsourcing of this function is a good and profitable idea.
+Officials won’t care about selling of fake at the market or registering of similar trademarks.
+Unless you plan developing of your own department of brand protection, outsourcing of this function is a good and profitable idea.